 A Magnificent City Indeed

-From what the archaeologists found so far, it can be concluded that Thonis-Heracleion was a busy and prosperous town which provided a cosmopolitan gateway from the Mediterranean to the western world.
+Thonis-Heracleion was a busy and prosperous town which provided a cosmopolitan gateway from the Mediterranean to the western world.
 It was a city of mighty temples and tower houses which were decorated by harbors and linked by a network of bridges and ferries.
-It was indeed a magnificent ancient city.

 How the Exploration Began

 The underwater exploration of the lost city was initiated in 1933 when a British RAF pilot noticed something under the water.
-It was reported to the local prince, and a diver was sent to inspect the place, but no results were obtained.
 The exploration ceased due to World War II and the Cold War.
 By the end of the 20th century, the European Institute for Underwater Archaeology had sent a team to find the lost city.
 The team had spent many years creating maps and technological tools because the sea is all stirred up with floating sand and mud.
 This makes visibility underwater tricky even for the most skilled divers.

 A City of Heroes